 Walk the Willow Pond Nature Trail

-All it takes in Fort Clinch State Park is to step onto the path, turn the corner, and suddenly you arrive in the Real Florida.
+All it takes in Fort Clinch State Park is to step on the path, turn the corner and suddenly you arrive in the Real Florida.
 The Willow Pond Nature Trail is a splendid way to experience Fort Clinch State Park, but it’s also one that many people overlook.

-Starting your stroll down the path, you will pass through a magnificent forest of historic live oaks with their aerial gardens of resurrection fern, orchids and Spanish moss.
-This trail is known as one of the best wildlife viewing spots in the park, and it soon shows.
-Taking a turn at the bottom of the slope, listen for the distinctive chirps of baby alligators calling out to their mothers.
+As you start your stroll down the path, you will pass through a magnificent forest of historic live oaks with their aerial gardens of resurrection fern, orchids and Spanish moss.
+This trail is one of the best wildlife viewing spots in the park.
+As you take a turn at the bottom of the slope, listen for the distinctive chirps of baby alligators calling out to their mothers.

 Crossing the bridge, you leave the lush green of the palm trees, duckweed and saw palmettos, trekking the steep incline of the ancient sand dunes until you are surrounded by more live oaks, magnolias and a myriad of holly trees.

 Learning more about Willow Pond Nature Trail is easy and enjoyable.
 Join a guided nature tour every Saturday at 10:30 a.m., meeting at the Willow Pond parking area for an informative walk through the history and nature of Fort Clinch State Park.